 Johan Vandendriessche & Thibaut De Vos - managing partners VDD Project Development"The Dome project continues the revalorisation of the historical city centre by introducing a high-quality, attractive architecture and programme that will determine the perception of the entire environment.
 The building is to get a new future, in which the historical grandeur is restored and the Haussmannian architecture is reinterpreted in a contemporary manner.
 This contrast will give the premises a contemporary identity and even further reinforce the iconic tower and dome's standing as a beacon in the cityscape.
 And so a new page will be written in the history or this emblematic location in Brussels, which is set to become a meeting place for all.”

 Interested in this project?

 Meet our project The Grand

 Framed in absolute comfort, in our project The Grand we created piece by piece limited-edition and sustainable apartments with their own identity.
-There is still a varied offer available with surfaces ranging from 50 to 230 m², one to three bedrooms, different views and orientations ...
+There is still a varied offer available with surfaces ranging from 110 to 230 m², two to three bedrooms, different views and orientations ...
 Interested in the offering or want more info on this iconic project?

 A top-tier & strategic location

 Surrounded by endless facilities, restaurants, culture, public transport, greenery and vibrant neighbourhoods, The Dome is characterised by a unique location with incredible visibility.

 The city centre’s revival has already started thanks to the creation of the pedestrian zone.
 The reappropriation of The Dome will only fuel this movement into the right direction through high-quality, attractive architecture and a programme that will define the experience of the entire area, making Place de la Bourse the meeting place of Brussels.